 There’s one financial myth I’ve come across a few times that is often aimed at younger folks.
-The advice given is to avoid buying large-caps when you start out investing and to target growth stocks instead.
-Presumably, the logic behind this is that high earnings growth will do the heavy lifting in terms of wealth creation.
+That is to avoid buying large-caps when you start out investing and to target ‘growth’ stocks instead – the logic being that high earnings growth will do the heavy lifting in terms of wealth creation.
 After that, well, you can then transition to stodgy dividend stocks in old age.

 In order to bust this myth wide open let’s take a look at some stock market history.
-In front of me is a table showing the fifty largest stocks on December 31st, 1950.
-(To clarify: by largest I’m referring exclusively to stock market value).
+In front of me is a table showing the fifty largest stocks on December 31, 1950.
+To clarify, by largest I am referring exclusively to market-cap.
 Any guesses for the number one largest stock?
-It’s that stodgy blue chip in the title: AT&T (T).
+Yup, it’s that stodgy blue chip in the title – AT&T (T).

 As students of stock market history will know, AT&T has had a very colorful corporate life over the years.
 It has been a monopoly, broken up by the United States Justice Department, and then partially put back together again during the past six decades.
-The data I have suggests it has generated shareholder returns equal to around 10% per annum on average over that time.
-Not too shabby for the stodgiest name in the world back in 1950.
+The data I have suggests it has generated total returns of around 10% per annum over that period – not too shabby for the stodgiest name in the world back in 1950.

-Though there are actually far better examples out there – Procter & Gamble, Royal Dutch Shell and Exxon Mobil spring to mind – I’ve chosen AT&T for one important reason.
-Its growth outlook is poor and has been for quite some time.
+Though there are actually far better examples out there – Procter & Gamble, Royal Dutch Shell and Exxon Mobil spring to mind – I have chosen AT&T for one important reason: its growth outlook is poor and has been for quite some time.
 That fact hasn’t prevented AT&T stock from possessing a great investment case over the past eighteen months or so.

-The last time I covered it, its shares were trading around the $30 mark and throwing off $2 per share in annual dividend cash.
-Not only that, but the latter figure clocked in comfortably below net profit (somewhere in the $3.50 per share range).
+The last time it featured, the stock traded around the $30 mark and offered a $2 per share annual dividend.
+Not only that, but the latter figure clocked in comfortably below net profit (somewhere in the $3.50 per share area).
 Who needs growth when you can lock in a 6.5% dividend yield and an 11.65% earnings yield?

 This leads me onto the current investment case.
-As it stands, the shares are trading for around $38.50 apiece – clearly a less attractive proposition than I when last covered the stock in November of last year.
-However, with an interest rate cut occurring since then I guess it’s no surprise that solid dividend stocks have received a boost.
-Throw in the $1.53 paid out in dividend cash, and the stock has returned over 35% so far in 2019.
+As it stands, the shares trade for circa $38.50 apiece, so clearly a less attractive proposition than when it last featured in November 2018.
+An interest rate cut has obviously occurred since, so it’s no surprise that solid dividend stocks received a boost.
+Throw in the $1.53 per share paid out in dividend cash, and the stock has returned over 35% so far in 2019.

 That aside, much of the thesis from last year’s article remains intact.
-AT&T’s core business is pretty static.
-Some areas – e.g. DirecTV, its satellite TV business – are not doing so good.
-Its pay-TV services continue to bleed subscribers, with losses topping three quarters of a million – or 3.5% of its base in 2Q19.
+I mean, AT&T’s core business is pretty static.
+Some areas, such as DirecTV, its satellite-TV business, are not doing so good.
+Its pay-TV services continue to bleed subscribers, with losses topping 750k, or 3.5% of its base in 2Q19.
 On the plus side, the cell phone business is solid.
-Subscriber growth is stable to positive, as is revenue and profit.
-WarnerMedia, whose assets include the likes of HBO, Cartoon Network, CNN, Turner Sports and the Warner Bros. film studio, is also posting good numbers.
-Operating profit in the segment saw double digit growth in the last quarter – the best performing segment in AT&T’s stable.
+Subscriber growth is stable to positive, as are revenue and profit.
+WarnerMedia, whose assets include HBO, Cartoon Network and the Warner Bros. film studio, is also posting good numbers.
+Operating profit in the segment saw double-digit growth last quarter, and was the best performer in AT&T’s stable.

 Anyway, this leads us to find inorganic measures for overall profit growth.
 One of the big bright spots at AT&T right now is its cash flow situation.
-It is posting huge figures in terms of its annual post-dividend surplus.
-This year, the number should clock in at around $12,000m – enough to really attack the 2018 year-end net debt position of $170,000m.
-The associated decrease in interest expense is probably worth a couple of points to net profit growth on its own.
+I mean, the firm is posting huge figures in terms of its annual post-dividend free cash flow.
+The actual number should clock in at around $12b this year, more than enough to attack the 170b net debt load.
+The associated decrease in interest expense is probably worth a couple of points to net profit growth alone.

-Once debt is returned to more comfortable levels, then stock buybacks can fulfill a similar role.
-If AT&T could put, say, $7,000m to work every year reducing its share count, what would the effect be?
+Once debt returns to more comfortable levels, then stock buybacks can fulfill a similar role.
+If AT&T could put, say, $7b to work every year reducing its share count, what would the effect be?
 At today’s stock price it would be worth two or three percentage points to the per-share profit number.
-That may not sound particularly inspiring on its own, but throw in a 5.5% dividend and you’ll come out somewhere around its long-term average in terms of total returns.
+That may not sound great on its own, but throw in a 5.5% dividend and we come out somewhere around the long-term average in terms of total returns.
 The stock may not be as attractive as it was this time last year, but I’d wager AT&T is still reasonably priced enough to dispel the myth that low-growth stocks can’t perform in the long run.